How to Use This Calculator

 Focus on Your Stronger Test

 If you've taken both tests, college admissions typically advise submitting the score from the test where you performed best.
-Compare your actual SAT score to the concordance equivalent to decide which to submit.
+Use this converter to compare your actual SAT score to the concordance equivalent of your ACT score to decide which to submit.

 Understand Score Ranges